sammigachuhi/my_django/docs/06-new-webpage.md

 ## Adding a new webpage

-Suppose we want to add a new webpage, precisely because we are inspired to do more.

-The first thing would be to add a new html file within your `templates/australia` directory.
+Suppose we want to add a new webpage, the first thing to do would be to add a new html file within our `templates/australia` directory.

 Name the new html file as `sanitation.html` and insert the following as a starter.